 A pipe table is an ideal project when you need a side table but have a challenging space to fill.
 Such was the case with Hubs’ mancave.
 When I was laying out our basement design, I have to admit that I took most of the square footage for my craft studio!
 That left Hubs with little space on either side of his La-Z-boy!
 And you know all too well, he’s gonna need somewhere to put his snacks!

 Does anyone remember tinker toys?
-If you enjoyed those as a kid, you’ll love this more adult version in this project 😉.
+If you enjoyed those as a kid, you’ll love this more adult version in this project using cast iron pipe fittings 😉.

 You will Need: